When you create a new project, it has three sections by default, called Open, In Progress, and Done.

 - Creation Date

-To sort tasks, click on the ellipsis and select Order by… from the list.
+To sort tasks, click on the ellipsis and select Sort Tasks from the list.

 Please note: Manual changes to the order of tasks override the order you select in this dialog.
 This also means that new tasks added to the section later on are not automatically sorted according to the order you’ve selected.